elizabethdrew/restaurant-review-be/README.md

 ## 2. Prerequisites
 *List the required software and tools to build, run, and test the application.
 Include version numbers, if necessary.*
-1. Java Development Kit (JDK) version 17 or later
+- Java Development Kit (JDK) version 17 or later
-2. Maven build tool version 3.6.0 or later
+- Maven build tool version 3.6.0 or later
-3. IDE (Integrated Development Environment) such as IntelliJ IDEA
+- IDE (Integrated Development Environment) such as IntelliJ IDEA
-4. Web browser (such as Google Chrome or Mozilla Firefox) for testing the API endpoints
+- Web browser (such as Google Chrome or Mozilla Firefox) for testing the API endpoints
-5. Testing framework such as JUnit
+- JUnit version 5.9.2 or later (used for unit testing)
-6. Spring Boot version 3.0.4 or later
+- Spring Boot version 3.0.4 or later
-7. H2 Database Engine version 1.4.200 or later (used for local development and testing)
+- H2 Database Engine version 1.4.200 or later (used for local development and testing)
-8. Spring Security version 5.5.2 or later
+- Spring Security version 5.5.2 or later
-9. OkHttp version 4.10.0 or later (used for making HTTP requests in tests)
+- OkHttp version 4.10.0 or later (used for making HTTP requests in tests)
-10. Lombok version 1.18.20 or later (optional, used for generating boilerplate code)
+- Lombok version 1.18.20 or later (optional, used for generating boilerplate code)
-11. Jackson Databind Nullable version 0.2.6 or later
+- Jackson Databind Nullable version 0.2.6 or later
-12. OpenAPI Generator Maven Plugin version 4.3.1 or later (used for generating REST API client code)
+- OpenAPI Generator Maven Plugin version 6.3.0 or later (used for generating REST API client code)
-13. MapStruct version 1.4.2.Final or later (used for object mapping)
+- MapStruct version 1.5.3.Final or later (used for object mapping)
-14. Gson version 2.10.1 or later (used for JSON serialization and deserialization)
+- Gson version 2.10.1 or later (used for JSON serialization and deserialization)
-15. JsonPath version 2.7.0 or later (used for testing JSON responses)
+- JsonPath version 2.7.0 or later (used for testing JSON responses)
-16. Swagger Annotations version 2.2.8 or later.
+- Swagger Annotations version 2.2.8 or later
+- jjwt-api version 0.11.5 or later (used for JWT handling)
+- jjwt-impl version 0.11.5 or later (used for JWT handling)
+- jjwt-jackson version 0.11.5 or later (used for JWT handling)
+- Gson Fire version 1.8.5 or later (used for JSON serialization and deserialization)
+- javax.ws.rs-api version 2.1.1 or later (used for RESTful web services)
+- servlet-api version 2.5 or later (used for Java servlets)
+- Hamcrest version 2.2 or later (used for testing)
+- Jackson Core version 2.14.2 or later (used for JSON processing)
 ---

 ## 3. Setup and Installation